HuyTu7/podcast2trailer/README.md

 # Podcast to Trailer

 For more traditional machine learning approaches, LDA and PageRank are good candidates.
+These algorithms approach the problem with finding the most important sentence(s) within the transcription.
+Essentially, we doing summarization for now.
 PageRank is more computationally costly for both space and time in comparison to LDA.
 The summary of both approaches are provided below:

 - Latent Dirichlet Allocation (LDA): This is a generative probabilistic model that tries to discover the latent topics that are present in a corpus.
     - Time Complexity: O(NIK) where N is the number of documents/sentences, I is the number of iterations, and K is the number of topics.